 For many, this is the gateway to the Quilotoa Loop & I spent the night before I began here.
 The buses from Latacunga leave at 6am, 8am, 9.30am & then every 30 minutes.
 The journey takes 2 hours & costs $2.30 (Ecuador’s currency is US dollars).
 I stayed in Hostal Tiana.
 I had a room to myself & although the facilities were basic it meant that I could leave my main bag for free for the first night of my hike.
 Subsequent nights were stored for $1.

 My favourite hostel along the way was Llullu Llama Mountain Lodge in Isinliví.
-I would advise to book ahead for this one.
+I would advise booking ahead for this one.
 The views from my room were nothing short of spectacular!
 The cold beer in the evening, the yoga studio I didn’t use, the delicious communal dinner & most of all the hot tub were way more than I was expecting.
 I would even advise staying an extra night here so you can make the most of all the facilities & take part in a few activities.
 It may also give you another chance to meet some hiking companions for the next section.

 For my second night in Chugchilán, I stayed at the Black Sheep Inn.
 This was the first hostel we came to when we walked into the village which was a big relief.
 However, it was also up a hill, which was less welcome!
 I was the only one staying here from my hiking group & had again, booked ahead.
-The accommodation was lovely, with another great meal, an outside gym & yoga studio where I made the most of the hammocks during the rain.
+The accommodation was lovely, with another great meal, an outside gym & a yoga studio where I made the most of the hammocks during the rain.
 The toilet was an adventure in itself, composting & a lovely view to keep you occupied while you are going about your business!
 If you are keen to meet fellow hikers for your next leg, however, I would not necessarily choose to stay here.

 My recommendation would be Hostal el Vaquera.
 It’s a little longer to get there on your second hiking day, but right at the start of day 3.
 There are more rooms, making your chances of hooking up with fellow hikers stronger if that’s your preference for day 3.